On Noncoherent Multiple-Antenna Rayleigh Block-Fading Channels at Finite Blocklength: Introduction

 In this paper, we generalize \cite{lancho2019single} to the MIMO case.
-In particular, we present an expression of $R^{\ast}(n, \epsilon)$ similar to \eqref{Equ_Yury_R} for non-coherent MIMO Rayleigh block-fading channels.
-By deriving asymptotically-tight approximations of the capacity and the channel dispersion at high SNR, we obtain a high-SNR normal approximation of $R^{\ast}(n, \epsilon)$, which complements the existing non-asymptotic bounds.
+In particular, we present an expression of $R^{\ast}(n, \epsilon)$ similar to \eqref{Equ_Yury_R} for noncoherent MIMO Rayleigh block-fading channels.
+By deriving asymptotically-tight approximations of the capacity and the channel dispersion at high SNR, we obtain a high-SNR normal approximation of $R^{\ast}(n, \epsilon)$, which complements the existing nonasymptotic bounds.

 The rest of the paper is organized as follows.
 Section~\ref{Sec_Model} introduces the system model.
-Section~\ref{Sec_MainResult} presents and discusses the main result of this paper: a high-SNR normal approximation for noncoherent MIMO block-fading channels that becomes accurate As the SNR and the number of coherence intervals over which we code tend to infinity.
+Section~\ref{Sec_MainResult} presents and discusses the main result of this paper: a high-SNR normal approximation for noncoherent MIMO block-fading channels that becomes accurate as the SNR and the number of coherence intervals over which we code tend to infinity.
 The proof of the main result is given in Section~\ref{Sec_Proof}.
 The paper concludes with a summary and discussion of our results in Section~\ref{Sec_Concl}.
 Some of the proofs are deferred to the appendices.